matthewphamilton/r4dev/content/en/docs/Overview/_index.md

 ## Where should I go next?

-We'd recommend reading the documentation in the order in which sections appear in the table of contents (so go next to [Getting Started](/docs/getting-started/), then to [Examples](/docs/examples/) and so on.
+We'd recommend reading the documentation in the order in which sections appear in the table of contents (so go next to [Getting Started](/docs/getting-started/), then to [Examples](/docs/examples/) and so on).
 The relevance to you of some parts of the documentation will depend on whether you see yourself primarily as a developer (you write code for a living), a modeller (you build model based decision aids) or an analyst (you work in policy development or service planning).
-For this reason some sections (for example Tutorials and Contribution Guidelines) of the documentation are segmented based on the type of reader.
-If you see yourself as an Analyst you can skip any content earmarked for Developers and Modellers and Modellers can skip bits targeted at Developers.
-Modellers would probably benefit from also reading content marked for Analysts while if you are a Developer, all content in the documentation may be worth reading.
+For this reason some sections (for example Tutorials and Contribution Guidelines) of the documentation are labelled as being written for a specific type of reader.
+If you see yourself as an Analyst you can skip any content labelled for Developers and  Modellers.
+Similarly, Modellers can skip bits targeted at Developers but may benefit from also reading content marked for Analysts.
+If you are a Developer, all content in the documentation may be worth reading.